raphigaziano/TIE/doc/source/tutorial.rst

 So, we need to define special tokens to identify our template tags, but we can't use non-alphanumerical characters besides the underscore ?
 Well, this sucks.
-And talk about "flexibility".
+And I thought this library claimed to be "flexible" ?

 Don't worry.
 We just need to improve our tag just a little more.